geoscixyz/em/content/maxwell2_steady_state/Forward_Modelling.rst

 For an arbitrary conductivity model, equation xx cannot be solved exactly.
 In order to simulate a geophysical survey over an earth with a complicated conductivity distribution we need to solve an approximate discrete form of equation xx.
 Equation 4

 The equation can be discretized directly using, for example, standard finite difference, finite element, or finite volume methods[need reference].
 However if we use a mimetic discretization of the full Maxwell equations, we can derive a discretization of the DC equation from the discrete Maxwell equations.
-For a brief discussion of the discretization of Maxwell's equation, see the section :ref:`Maxwell_Discretization` on this website.Our notation follows that page.
+For a brief discussion of the discretization of Maxwell's equation, see the section :ref:`Maxwell_Discretization` on this website.
+Our notation follows that page.

 The discrete potential field condition is :math:`\tilde{\mathbf{e}} = \mathbf{G}\tilde{\phi}`.
 Substituting that into the discrete time-domain quasi-static Ampere equation gives